EduardoAirton/C-Basic-Functions/README.md

 # C-Basic-Functions
 A file with the most important functions in C, read and validate int, float, string, char, options and files.
-All to help you start your project in C without have to spend a lot o time building this basic functions that already validade the input.
+All to help you start your project in C without have to spend a lot of time building this basic functions that already validade the input.

 ## Getting Started